ddev/ddev-contrib/docker-compose-services/chromedriver/README.md

 ## Installation

 * Copy `docker-compose.chromedriver.yaml` to the `.ddev` folder of your project.
+* Set environment variables as appropriate.
+Examples are for Drupal Functional and FunctionalJavascript testing.
-* Copy (merge variables if one already exists) `docker-compose.environment.yaml` to the `.ddev` folder of your project.
+  * To do this, copy (merge variables if one already exists) `docker-compose.environment.yaml` to the `.ddev` folder of your project.
 * Verify your phpunit.xml does not define environment variable for `MINK_DRIVER_ARGS_WEBDRIVER`.
 These should come from environment variable.
 * Start (or restart) DDEV to have the service initialized: `ddev start`